 The Garrison House, Niagara-on-the-Lake, Ontario

-The Garrison House surfaced on my radar when I wanted to have a good meal in Niagara last winter.
-The service was terrific and the food was honest and delicious.
+The Garrison House is one of Niagara’s great meeting places.
+The service is terrific and the food is honest and delicious.
 It also turns out to be a ‘local’ for many of the region’s winemakers and chefs.
 It’s a really fun place!

-Chef David Watt calls his “modern Canadian cuisine” celebrating the ethnic diversity of Canada.
-Over his 23 year career he’s experienced and cooked globally from being the personal chef to the late King Huessein of Jordan to the Executive Chef on Holland America’s Windstar Cruise Line, sailing from Athens to Istanbul.
+Owner David Watt with partner Leigh Atherton calls their menus “modern Canadian cuisine” celebrating the ethnic diversity of Canada.
+Over his culinary career Dave’s experienced and cooked globally from being the personal chef to the late King Huessein of Jordan to the Executive Chef on Holland America’s Windstar Cruise Line, sailing from Athens to Istanbul.
+He and Leigh are two of the coolest restaurateurs I’ve ever met.
+Their chef, Graeme Desjarlais, is fully in sync.
+His background is Ontario-based but Niagara is absolutely ‘home’.
+He did his culinary training just down the road at Niagara College’s Food & Wine Institute.

 Contact Garrison House at the number below to reserve a Food Day Canada table.